Wilber-Clatonia High School: History

 The first class graduated from Wilber High School in 1886.
 A new high school building was built around 1910.
 In 1930 a new high school building was built to the east of the old building, and the old high school was used for elementary classes.
 When the new school district was formed in 1970, a new high school building was built on South Franklin Street.
 The older school building to the west was torn down and became a playground area.
 The 1930 high school then became the elementary school, providing facilities for the students in the city and students now attending in town because many of the rural school districts were closed as part of the consolidation.
 In 2005 the elementary school was added to the existing high school and the 1930 building was torn down.

 Athletics

 The school's rival in sports is Tri-County.
 The school colors are green and white, and the mascot is the wolverine.

 Wilber Clatonia won the Class C State Championship in girls' basketball in 1983, finishing 27–0 in the season.
 The 1997-98 wrestling team finished the dual season comprising a record of 6–0–1, the lone tie coming to Lincoln Christian.
-The Wilber girls' basketball team almost beat the consecutive losing record.
 In the 2016–17 season, they also won the class C2 football championship.